 What is a circular economy?

-This is a polar opposite to linear economy.
-With linear economy, items are only used once before being disposed of – single-use items, to be more precise.
-Consumers and the like will only use the items once before its disposal in everything linear, which straightly contradicts circular economy.
+This is the polar opposite of a linear economy.
+With a linear economy, items are only used once before being disposed of – single-use items, to be more precise.
+Consumers and the like will only use the items once before their disposal in everything linear, which straightly contradicts a circular economy.

 Biological state means activities such as composting food waste.
-On the other hands, technological state consists of mainly transforming older products into “brand new” products.
-Examples of technological state include turning 3d printing materials into new filaments used again for 3d printing.
+On the other hand, the technological state consists of mainly transforming older products into “brand new” products.
+Examples of the technological state include turning 3d printing materials into new filaments used again for 3d printing.

 Essentially, another goal of circular economy is to limit the use of virgin, natural resources.
 As the days progress, we slowly deplete our natural resources.
 One way we can make sure to sustain this living is by implementing a circular economy.
 Instead of draining the Earth’s natural resources, used products are repurposed, instead.